chiachoonloo/nautobot_ipam_tree/README.md

 There are some hardcode references that you should take note of: views.py
 - uses ipaddress python module, needs installation
 - class StartView has a hardcode namespace name of "Global"
-	- def _get_prefix_data (used by class PrefixChildrenView) has reference to prefix__role__name of "cust_transit/cust_routed"
-		this only sets the icon, it is meant for my own customized usage
+- def _get_prefix_data (used by class PrefixChildrenView) has reference to prefix__role__name of "cust_transit/cust_routed", this only sets the icon, it is meant for my own customized usage

+**Installation**
+i didnt package this as a proper pip installer as i run a docker styled nautobot.

+Copy the nautobot_ipam_tree folder to one of your Python Path directory so Nautobot could access it

+nautobot_config.py Plugins section needs to have this app installed

+PLUGINS = ["nautobot_plugin_nornir", "nautobot_golden_config", "nautobot_ipam_tree"]